 Instant Pot Smoky Chicken Chili is full of Mexican spices, hearty ingredients, and the most delicious smoky chili flavor!
-With chopped onions, peppers, garlic, canned beans, tomatoes and diced chilies, chicken stock, lite beer, Mexican spices and chicken breasts.
+With chopped onions, peppers, garlic, canned beans, tomatoes and diced chilies, chicken stock, light beer, Mexican spices, and chicken breasts.
 A tasty Instant Pot chicken chili recipe that only requires 10 minutes of pressure cooking!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure policy.